Last Updated on 29 seconds ago by deniz

 What is open-source monitoring?

-Open-source monitoring is a monitoring solution based on open-source software, which frequently incorporates additional open-source tools or the usage of Linux.
+Open-source monitoring is a monitoring solution built on open-source software, often combined with other open-source tools and commonly deployed in Linux-based or cloud-native environments.

 Best Monitoring Tools for Servers